osohq/oso/docs/content/any/guides/data_filtering/index.md

 `{{% exampleGet "buildQuery" %}}` takes some type information and a `Filter` object and returns a `Query`.

-A `Filter` is a representation of a query.
+A `{{% exampleGet "filterName" %}}` is a representation of a query.
 It is very similar to a SQL query.
 It has four fields:

 - `{{% exampleGet "filterRoot" %}}` Is the name of the type we are filtering.